 Congress has approved additional appropriations to continue the initiative, and it was expanded in 2014 to include veterans of all eras, active duty servicemembers (including National Guard and Reserves), and their partner or spouse via the Boots to Business: Reboot initiative.
-In FY2017, 17,320 servicemembers participated in the Boots to Business program.
+In FY2018, 17,167 servicemembers participated in the Boots to Business program.

 During the 114th Congress, legislation was introduced and reported favorably by the Senate Committee on Small Business and Entrepreneurship to provide the Boots to Business initiative statutory authorization (S. 1866, the Veterans Small Business Ownership Improvements Act of 2015).
 Similar legislation was introduced during the 115th Congress (S. 121, the Veterans Small Business Ownership Improvements Act, and H.R.
 5193, the Veteran Entrepreneurship Training Act of 2018).
-To date, nearly 70,000 servicemembers have participated in the initiative.
+To date, nearly 87,000 servicemembers have participated in the initiative.

 The expansion of federal employment training programs targeted at specific populations, such as women and veterans, has led some Members and organizations to ask if these programs should be consolidated.
 In their view, eliminating program duplication among federal business assistance programs across federal agencies, and within the SBA, would lower costs and improve services.
-Others argue that keeping these business assistance programs separate enables them to offer services that match the unique needs of underserved populations, such as veterans.
-Instead of marketing, accounting/finance, operations/production, and human resources."
+Others argue that keeping these business assistance programs separate enables them to offer business plan, evaluating venture ideas, identifying components of business venture strategies and interrelations of marketing, accounting/finance, operations/production, and human resources."
 See ibid., p.
 15.